Space Plasma Physics

 Professor Schwadron teaches courses ranging from basic physics to graduate level statistical physics and classical mechanics.
 Dr. Schwadron advises a group of graduate students and was a coach in the UNH Writing Academy.

 A researcher and teacher, he received numerous grants while at the University of New Hampshire, Boston University, the University of Michigan and Southwest Research Institute and is active in the classroom as well as in graduate and undergraduate advising.
-Professor Schwadron has authored over 265 referred publications, is a sought-after speaker, has served as member and chair of the Natural Sciences Curriculum Committee at Boston University, has served on numerous NASA and NRC committees such as the NASA Sun-Earth Connection Advisory Subcommittee, and the 2009 Heliophysics Mission Planning Working Group, and the NRC Committee for Solar and Space Physics.
-Dr. Schwadron chaired the Living with a Star Steering Committee and is the creator and lead of the New England Space Science Consortium.
+Professor Schwadron has authored over 308 refereed publications, is a sought-after speaker, has served as member and chair of the Natural Sciences Curriculum Committee at Boston University, has served on numerous NASA and National Academy of Sciences (NAS) committees such as the NASA Sun-Earth Connection Advisory Subcommittee, the 2009 Heliophysics Mission Planning Working Group, the NAS Committee for Solar and Space Physics, and the NAS Geospace Portfolio Review Committee.
+Dr. Schwadron chaired the NASA Living with a Star Steering Committee and is the creator and lead of the New England Space Science Consortium.
 Professor Schwadron is the editor of Heliosphere News.

 Prof. Schwadron was originally from Ann Arbor, Michigan, and currently resides in Durham, NH with his wife, Katharine Duderstadt, and two children, Marina and Jane Schwadron.
 His personal interests include surfing, running, basketball, boxing, poetry and theater.Citations: